When is the best time to start an infant sleep schedule? If your baby is 0-3 months find out how to help your baby (and you) get more sleep.

 When does baby nap?
 When does baby play?

 I tell you exactly what I do in my free download, “My Top 6 Newborn Sleep Tips That You Can Use Right Now To Establish An Infant Sleep Schedule.”
-It’s in my free resource library, and you can get the password at the bottom of this email!
+It’s in my free resource library, and you can get the password here:

 Children thrive on routine so keeping a consistent pattern throughout the day helps the baby to expect what’s coming.